ONE MAN’S ADVENTURES IN DISPLAY

 Looking through the windows… I’m here to create a reason to look up from your smartphone… to enter shops who with my help can be transformed into an inviting place to visit and spend.

-I have been creating windows for Oxfam in Dalston for five years which have been featured in a BBC video online and have received great feedback from customers and the shop’s 4,000 Twitter followers.
+For five years I was creating windows for Oxfam in Dalston which were featured in a BBC video online and received great feedback from customers and the shop’s 4,000 Twitter followers.
 A significant difference working in the charity sector is that we don’t have fancy budgets to spend on display, as commercial retailers do.
 Consequently, Oxfam windows are entirely dependent on the most promotable merchandise recently donated to the shop – and these donations become my sources of inspiration.
 This keeps me on the balls of my feet, and responding to what’s in the breeze.

 Also available as stylist and personal shopper.